Arrowsmith Peninsula: Northern portion

 Shmidt Point marks the north extremity of Arrowsmith Peninsula.
 It was sketched from the air in 1937 by the British Graham Land Expedition (BGLE) under John Riddoch Rymill and named in 1954 for Otto Schmidt, director of the Arctic Institute at Leningrad and leader of many Arctic expeditions.

 Langmuir Cove indents the north end of the peninsula, just to the west of Shmidt Point.
 It was named for Irving Langmuir, an American physicist who studied the formation of snow.
 The northwest extremity of the peninsula is Thorne Point, which is west of the cove.
 It was mapped in 1960 from surveys made by FIDS personnel, and was named for John Thorne, FIDS meteorologist at Detaille Island.
 To the west of that is Shumskiy Cove.
-Photographed from the air by the Falkland Islands and Dependencies Aerial Survey Expedition (FIDASE) in 1957, it was mapped by FIDS from 1956–59, and later named for Petr A. Shumskiy, Russian glaciologist.
+Photographed from the air by the Falkland Islands and Dependencies Aerial Survey Expedition (FIDASE) in 1957, it was mapped by FIDS from 1956 to 1959, and later named for Petr A. Shumskiy, Russian glaciologist.